West Virginia Alternative Teacher Certification

 Alternative Professional Teaching Certificate

 This license is issued to those who have earned a bachelor’s degree in a non-educational field.
 Applicants for this type of certificate must earn proficient scores on the required assessments and be offered a teaching position in an area in which there is a shortage of teachers.
 An approved West Virginia alternative certification program consisting of 18 semester hours must also be completed.
 The certificate is valid for one school year but may be renewed for two.
 Alternative programs approved by the state board of education are available during summers and the school year and are generally divided by geographic area.

 Initial First-Class Permit

 An Initial First-Class/Full-Time Permit for Professional Teaching is available to candidates who have earned a bachelor’s degree but are still in the process of completing an approved teacher preparation program.
 In order for an individual to be issued this permit, the county superintendent must confirm that the individual has been hired for a position and that he or she is the most qualified applicant.
-Candidates must continue the teacher preparation program with at least six semester hours of credit with a 3.0 GPA each year to renew the license, and must satisfy all certification requirements within five years.
+Candidates must continue the teacher preparation program with at least six semester hours of credit with a 3.0 GPA each year to renew the license and must satisfy all certification requirements within five years.

 Troops to Teachers

 Troops to Teachers is another alternative teacher certification program.
 This option is available to military veterans and allows them to earn a teaching certificate while teaching full-time.
 Other benefits include career counseling, job placement support, and financial assistance.
 A three-year commitment to teach must be made, and participants need to complete an educator preparation program and Praxis assessments to be certified.
 Visit the WVDE website to find further information on requirements and forms.

 Testing Requirements for West Virginia Alternative Certification

-Alternative route teacher certification in West Virginia requires candidates to pass the same exams as traditional-route educators: The Praxis Core Academic Skills for Educators (Praxis I), the Praxis Principles of Learning and Teaching (PLT), and the appropriate content assessments for each endorsement area.
+Alternative route teacher certification in West Virginia requires candidates to pass the same exams as traditional-route educators: The Praxis Core Academic Skills for Educators, the Praxis Principles of Learning and Teaching (PLT), and the appropriate content assessments for each endorsement area.
 Candidates may receive additional time to complete these requirements based on the route to licensure followed.
 Refer to the West Virginia Department of Education for additional information.

 Transferring Teaching Licenses from Another State